19 Lessons from Our Clients: How to Choose the Right Software Outsourcing Vendor

 There is no second chance to make a first impression.
 Sounds trite but true.
 First touch points show the level of eagerness and ambition a company puts into success.
-The way an outsourcing vendor contacts potential clients reveal whether they have expertise in the industry.
+The way an outsourcing vendor contacts potential clients reveals whether they have expertise in the industry.

 Lesson 12.
-Consider various models of engagement.
+Consider various models of engagement an outsourcing vendor.

 The abovementioned hourly rates are not the final pricing factor.
 The total cost of engagement (TCE) goes separately.
 Although it cuts employment costs significantly, it does not vanish.
-Extra management costs, potential travel costs, etc. should not be ignored.
+Extra management costs, potential travel costs, etc., should not be ignored.

 There are a few typical pricing models on the market:

 - Full-time Equivalent (FTE) - a client pays a certain percentage of an employee’s annual salary.

 - Fixed Price - a less risky model that allows holding payments until milestones are completed.
 However, a precise bid usually cannot be accurately estimated.

 - Dedicated Teams - the most common outsourcing model.
 A vendor provides a client with a team dedicated solely to a particular project.

 - Blended Hourly - hourly rate quotes based on the engagement of each team member.